victorteje/Pokedex-Vue/README.md

-# Pokemon Project
+# Pokedex

 ## Project context

-Project about Api consumption in a Vue.js environment.
+Project about API consumption in a Vue.js environment.

 ## Project description